skiadas/TheoryCompCourse/schedule.md

 Sections 4.2-4.5
   ~ - Computational problems:
         - inputs, solution sets, positive and negative instances
         - Describe the SHORTESTPATH problem
+        - Exercises 4.11, 4.13
         - Kinds of computational problems: search, optimization, threshold, function, decision
-    - General computational problems vs decision problems
+        - General computational problems vs decision problems.
+Figure 4.13
-    - Exercises 4.11, 4.13, 4.15
+        - Exercise 4.15
     - What does it mean to solve/compute/decide a computational problem?
 Provide both positive and negative examples.
-    - What is the difference between deciding and recognizing a language?
+    - Computable vs uncomputable problems.
+Provide examples of uncomputable problems.
+    - The membership problem for a language.
+The language corresponding to a decision problem.
+    - Definition of decidable languages and decidable decision problems.
+    - Is the language of Java Programs decidable?
+    - Recognizable languages.
+Give examples of recognizable languages that are not decidable.

 Activity 5
+  ~ - Write a Python program that *decides* the language of all (finite) binary strings that contain at least two 1s.
+(Food for thought: does this program have to worry about non-binary strings?)
-  ~ - Write a Python program that *decides* the language of all prime numbers.
+    - Write a Python program that *decides* the language of all prime numbers.
     - Write Python programs that *decide* the empty language and the language consisting of just the empty string, respectively.

 Practice